xuankimtran/docs-1/pages/katalon-studio/docs/test-suite-collection.md

     <table><thead><tr><th>Field</th><th>Description</th></tr></thead><tbody><tr><td>Run with</td><td><p> To select the environment executed with the Test Suite.</p></td></tr><tr><td>Run configuration</td><td><p>To add extra information to execute with the selected environment.</p><p>For example: Select mobile devices to be executed for Android environment</p><p><img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-suite-collection/image2017-2-17-133A533A7.png"></p></td></tr><tr><td>Profile</td><td>Execution Profile that contains all variables values for each Test Suite execution.
 To learn more about the execution profile, you can refer to this document: <a class="external-link" href="https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html" rel="nofollow">Execution Profile</a></td></tr><tr><td>Run</td><td> To choose the test suite you wish to run in the test suite collection.
 This is checked by default. </td></tr></tbody></table>

-    > You can add one test suite to the collection multiple times.
-This capability helps you execute the same test suite in different environments.
+    > You can then configure each duplicated test suite individually, for example to run the same test suites in different environments.
 ## Execute a Test Suite Collection

 1. To run a TSC, from the main toolbar, click **Execute**.